brendanhoran/dotfiles-dotter/misc/greetd-xdg-portal-fixes/README.md

 Example entry in `/etc/passwd`:
 ```
-greetd:x:396:396:User for gui-libs/greetd:/var/lib/greetd/home:/sbin/nologin```
+greetd:x:396:396:User for gui-libs/greetd:/var/lib/greetd/home:/sbin/nologin

 ```

 This sets the home directory to `/var/lib/greetd/home`.
 I then create the following symlinks in the `/var/lib/greetd/home/.config/systemd/user` directory.
-You will need to create this or you can become the greetd user and use systemdctl command.
+You will need to create this diretory or you can become the greetd user and use systemdctl command.

 My symlinks:
 ```